photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 An image for the [Raspberry Pi](raspberry-pi.md) is available as well.
 In addition, we plan to provide a single binary.

-!!! info
+!!! note "Windows"
     Windows users may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2 based engine in *Docker Settings > General* to mount drives other than `C:`.
 They are advised to use this [docker-compose.yml](https://dl.photoprism.org/docker/windows/docker-compose.yml) example config to get started.
-Please also [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB as the default of 2 GB may reduce indexing performance.
+Please also [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB as the default of 2 GB may reduce indexing performance or cause restarts.

+!!! note "MacOS"
+    MacOS users should [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB as the default of 2 GB may reduce indexing performance or cause restarts.
+    They are advised to use this [docker-compose.yml](https://dl.photoprism.org/docker/macos/docker-compose.yml) example config to get started.

 ### Step 1: Configure ###